kelu124/echomods/include/JOH/joh_article.md

 State-of-the-art publication show a common structure for the different ultrasound systems [3].
 One can note that recent developments, and research, show the feasibility to produce compact ultrasound imaging devices, which can interface with a smartphone [8], wirelessly or through USB [21].

 A central element in the kit is the sensor, the ultrasound transducer.
+As we chose a single-channel processing unit, the transducer is a monoelement piezoelectric.
+This element has a fixed focal depth.
 For the sake of simplicity, a frequency on the lower range of ultrasound imaging was chosen.
 Larger characteristic period enable simpler, slower controls and ADCs.
 A frequency of 3.5MHz was chosen, with a focal distance of 70mm, which is commonly used for obstetric and gynaecological imaging.
 As a consequence, we chose a repetition period chosen was 300us.
 This corresponds to an imaging depth of 230mm, more that was is required to image between 20 and 150 mm.
+This project focused also on single element transducers to avoid developping a more complex beamformer component.
+The drawback is slow scanning, mechanical fragility, and  insensitivity [12].
+To increased the framerate, several transducers and corresponding connections can be integrating in a sweeping or rotating scan head [13].

 The kit requires a pulser component: to have the transducer emit a signal, a high voltage pulse, precisely controlled in amplitude and in time, needs to reach the transducer.
 We chose off-the-shelf components after bibliography and research.
 Existing ICs exist, such as the MAX14808 [8], but are relatively complex, as they are octal or quad chain components.

 The kit then requires an &quot;analog processing&quot; component.
 After the acoustic wave leaves the transducer, echoes appear due to the acoustic impendance ruptures taking place in the medium being imaged.
 These echoes are captured by the transducer, and transformed back into a weak electrical signal, which needs to be processed.
 Classical processing includes filtering the signal around the central frequency of the transducer, then apply a low-noise amplification, then correcting the time-based attenuation.
 The image being the envelope of this last signal, one also needs to extract the envelope of this signal and pass this image to a digital convertor.
+As filtering and band pass consume most of the processing power (up to 80% of processing power)[11], the module allows signal envelope detection with a ADL5511 IC.
+This also enables a first compression of the data to be transmitted to the user.

 On the digitization side, an echo being typically a couple of periods long, the envelope of the signal, hence the ultrasound image, would have a 1 MHz frequency, which would required specific ADCs.
 Open hardware boards have onboard ADCs, but very few have ADCs above the Msps range, This implies that an analog envelope detection takes place on the board.
 However, we have used an existing open-source 40Msps DAQ on one of the modules, and have as well tried a 6Msps arduino IDE-compatible microcontroler to acquire the signal and stream it over wifi.

+The design in modules, along with selected easily-accessed signal interfaces, provides access to the different intermediary signals.

 ### A embedded-linux first iteration